kiorky/db_smart_backup/README.rst

 Backup Script for various databases:
 =====================================================
 Simple dump based backup with intelligent rotation and hooks.
-Supports with battery included for mysql, mongodb & postgresql
+Supports with battery included for mysql, mongodb, slapd & postgresql

 .. contents::